 We do not currently have sufficient funding for the completion of development nor commercialization of our product candidates and we will need to continue to seek capital from time to time to continue development of our product candidates and to acquire and develop other product candidates.
-Our first product candidate is not expected to be commercialized, if approved, until at least 2019 and any partnering revenues that it may generate may not be sufficient to fund our ongoing operations.
-Our cash balance as of September 30, 2018 was \$14.8 million.
-During the year ended December 31, 2017, we raised total net proceeds of approximately \$18.8 million from the sale of our common stock and warrants.
-In March 2018, we raised \$13.8 million through the sale of units comprised of shares of common stock and two warrant tranches.
-On October 18, 2018, the Company and Lincoln Park Capital Fund, LLC entered into a purchase agreement.
-Pursuant to the agreement, Park Capital Fund, LLC purchased 3,376,554 shares of our common stock, at a price of \$0.74 per share, for a total gross purchase price of \$2,500,000.
-Through November 8, 2018, the Company elected to sell to Park Capital Fund, LLC 1,000,000 shares and received \$705,000.
+Our first product candidate is not expected to be commercialized, if approved, until at least 2021 and any partnering revenues that it may generate may not be sufficient to fund our ongoing operations.
+Any partnering revenues generated by licensing activities may not be sufficient to fund ongoing operations.
+Further, our product candidates are not expected to be approved for several years and may not generate sufficient revenues from our commercialization efforts to fund operations.

+As of June 30, 2019, our cash and cash equivalent balance was \$19.5 million.
+In April 2019, we sold 42.9 million shares of common stock at an offering price of \$0.385 per share and warrants to purchase up to 42.9 million shares of common stock at an exercise price of \$0.50 per share and with a term of 5 years, resulting in gross proceeds of \$16.5 million and net proceeds of \$15.1 million after deducting underwriting and other offering expenses.

 Our business or operations may change in a manner that would consume available funds more rapidly than anticipated and substantial additional funding may be required to maintain operations, fund expansion, develop new or enhanced products, acquire complementary products, business or technologies or otherwise respond to competitive pressures and opportunities, such as a change in the regulatory environment or a change in preferred cancer treatment modalities.
-However, we may not be able to secure funding when we need it or on favorable terms.
+However, we may not be able to secure funding when we need it or on favorable terms or indeed on any terms.
+In addition, from time to time, we may not be able to secure enough capital in a timely enough manner which may cause the generation of a going-concern opinion from our auditors which can and may impair our stock market valuation and also our ability to finance on favorable terms or indeed on any terms.